 Records exist of banking facilities in Babylon 4,000 years ago, and there is evidence that the Chinese, Greeks and Romans had banking facilities long before the Christian era.

-In 1694, the Bank of England began issuing banknotes.
-These featured just a few lines of engraved text that promised to pay a specified sum at the bank's premises.
+- The Bank of England began issuing banknotes in exchange for deposits.
 The banknote also had spaces for a handwritten date, number, signature and the name of the payee.
-The banknotes showed the figure of Britannia, but had few other decorative features.
+The banknotes showed the figure of Britannia but had few other decorative features.

 The Reserve Bank issues banknotes

 By the 1920s, there was a general push to set up a central bank that would issue a single national currency.
 Talk of establishing a Reserve Bank in New Zealand went on through the 1920s.

 - The first Reserve Bank of New Zealand was set up with the sole authority to issue New Zealand’s currency.